mostraus/AMUSE-Group11/README.md

 # AMUSE-Group11
 Code and Content regarding the AMUSE Project from Group 11

-## Topic: The survival of planetary systems in dwarf galaxy tidal streams
+## Topic: The survival of protoplanetary disks in galaxy tidal streams
-**Motivation**: Globular clusters and dwarf galaxies are tidally stripped; some stars with planets may end up in tidal streams.
+**Motivation**: Star clusters and galaxies are tidally stripped; some stars with protoplanetary disk may end up in tidal streams.

-**Question**: Can planets around stripped stars survive the tidal disruption and ejection into the Galactic halo?
+**Question**: Can protoplanetary disk around stripped stars survive the tidal disruption and ejection into the Galactic halo?

-**AMUSE use**: N-body for star–planet systems embedded in cluster/dwarf potential + Galactic tidal field.
+**AMUSE use**: N-body for star cluster and galaxy, hydro for interactions in galaxy potential and encounters.

-**Deliverables**: Survival fraction of planets vs. cluster mass, stream orbit, and initial planet distribution.
+**Deliverables**: Survival of disks, number of encounters, distribution of disk particles during encounter.

-**Why interesting**: Connects exoplanet survival to galactic dynamics.
+**Why interesting**: Connects disk survival to galactic dynamics.

 ## Notes
 - Run stage 1 of LonelyPlanets